neilsarkar/sublime_user_directory/README.md

 Patches/issues welcome.

-Had to remove Package Control from the repo as the auto upgrade was causing conflicts.
+Package Control settings are not in this repo.
 Here are the packages currently installed:

 - Alignment
 - CoffeeScript